nirzaf/Employee-Management-System/README.md

 # Employee-Management-System
-Final Project for Bachelor of Engineering in Software Engineering
+Final Project for Bachelor of Engineering in Software Engineering in .NET Framework